coder/coder/docs/admin/users/organizations.md

 ## The default organization

-All Coder deployments start with one organization called `Coder`.
+All Coder deployments start with one organization called `coder`.
 All new users are added to this organization by default.

-To edit the organization details, navigate to `Deployment -> Organizations` in the top bar:
+To edit the organization details, select **Deployment** from the top bar, then **Organizations**:

 ![Organizations Menu](../../images/admin/users/organizations/deployment-organizations.png)